Simre1/neonote/Readme.md

 ### List notes

-The `list` command gives you an overview of your notes by printing them in a table and giving you information about their modification date or their tags.
+The `list` command gives you an overview of your notes by printing them in a table.
+It gives you information about their modification date and their tags.

 ```
 nn list